usnews/brightspot-cms/docs/documentation/guides.md

 ## Overview

 This section provides some insight into best practices for implementing common features using Brightspot and Dari.
 These guides give a high-level overview of the steps for implementing these features.
-Brightspot places no limitations on the way to choose to implement your model, the properties you use, or the front-end code you create to design your experience.
+Brightspot places no limitations on the way to implement the data model, the properties used, or the front-end code.

 <h3 id="galleries">Photo Galleries</h3>